How many credit cards should I have?

 Pros and cons of having multiple credit cards

-Having multiple credit cards can affect your credit scores in a number of ways, depending on how you use them.
-Here are some factors that can positively or negatively affect your credit when applying for a new card.
+Depending on how you use them, multiple credit cards can affect your finances in a number of ways.
+Here are some factors to consider when applying for multiple cards.

 Potential advantages of multiple credit cards